GRAVITY p2 Tutorial

 To follow this tutorial you should have familiarity with p2 : the web-based tool for the preparation of Phase 2 materials.
 Please refer to the main p2 webpage (and the items in the menu bar on the left of that page) for a general overview of p2 and generic instructions on the preparation of Observing Blocks (OB).
 Screenshots for this tutorial were made using the demo mode of p2, but should not differ in any way from one's experience in preparing your own OBs under your run.

 The example OBs that we will create in this tutorial are available on the p2 demo version, run 60.A-9252(M) - GRAVITY, in the folder GRAVITY Tutorial.

-In this tutorial we will prepare a science target OB that performs the acquisition of a science target and its dispersed fringe observation in the K-band (2.0-2.4 mu) using the single-field mode and with the high spectral resolution.
+In this tutorial we will prepare a snapshot observation of a science target with a dispersed fringe observation in the K-band (2.0-2.4 mu) using GRAVITY's single-field mode and with the high spectral resolution.

 Using this magnitude, the short baseline configuration as primary configuration, and the expected angular diameter, the GRAVITY ETC tells us that the observation is feasible and provides us with the Science Target minumum Correlated Magnitude and the Science Target Minimum Visibility, which we will have to enter below in the Sciene Template.
 These values correspond to the lowest values of the tracking delay lines:

 VLTI OBs are submitted as concatenations of science and calibrator OBs.
 We will thus also define an OB that describes the observation of a calibrator for S Orionis and we will construct a SCI-CAL concatenation.

 These sample OBs in a concatenation will illustrate the use of a variety of features of p2 and the kind of decisions to be taken at the time of preparing in advance an observing run, as well as some aspects that are specific to the preparation of OBs for VLTI and GRAVITY.